NikolayLiber/chatbro-wordpress/readme.txt

 5. How to enable indexing of the chat

 == ChangeLog ==
+= 2.1.0 =
+* Help tab added with FAQ that will be updating and live chat with developers

 = 2.0.3 =
 * Fixed an issue where login via facebook and other social networks fails with error "Incorrect CSRF token".